AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 5. **Validate NRIC and DOB synchronisation**: CLInic currently does not make sure that the start of the NRIC is in line with the DOB given.
 In the future, we plan to validate this for patients born after 31/02/1967, which was when this synchronisation was implemented.

 ##### Appointments
-6. **Accommodate for overnight appointments and updated day view**: The CLInic is currently catered towards day clinics that work regular hours.
-We plan to make the feature for adding and editing appointments to allow for an end date, and for the end time to be on a later date than the start time.
-Along with this, the day view can be updated to show appointments that start on the current day, even if they end on a later date.
+6. **Accommodate for overnight appointments and updated day-view**: The CLInic is currently catered towards day clinics that work regular hours.
+We plan to make the feature for adding and editing appointments to allow for a start date, start time, end date and end time.
+Along with this, day-view will be updated to show appointments that start on the current date or spans the current date as well.
+7. **Editing marked appointment to future time unmarks it automatically**: Currently, an appointment remains marked even if it is edited to a future time.
+We plan to automatically unmark an appointment when it is moved to a future time, to accommodate for the intuitive understanding that future appointments should be likely unmarked by default.

 ##### Error handling
-7. **Make error messages more specific for editing a patient or appointment with the same details**: Currently, CLInic does not flag edits that give the exact same details as before.
+8. **Make error messages more specific for editing a patient or appointment with the same details**: Currently, CLInic does not flag edits that give the exact same details as before.
 We plan to handle this as an error in the future, such that you will not mistakenly believe an edit had been made even if it hadn't.